In2deep73/AntiAFK/README.md

 Seems to work fine is on Ubuntu, not sure about Mac.

 This is a work in progress.
 Not sure when/if I will get more time to work on this.

+Some things I hope to do in the future:

+-Make a better UI

+-Clean up threading, messy recursive calls and otherwise unintuitive/repetitive code

+-Add [optional] system tray icon